WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

 have a context in which they work.
 Their context is defined by the data they can access and the current state of that data.
 The idea that every function in JavaScript is executed from a "context" is central to understanding how JavaScript works.
-Let's walk through some examples.
-If a function is called because a user clicked on a button, then the function is executed in the context of the HTML button element.
-If a function is called from code loaded from a JavaScript file, then it is executed in the context of the global address space.
-If a function is called from inside an object, then its context is that object.
+Let's walk through some examples:

+* If a function is called because a user clicked on a button, then the function is executed in the context of the HTML button element.

+* If a function is called from code loaded from a JavaScript file, then it is executed in the context of the global address space.

+* If a function is called from inside an object, then its context is that object.

 There is a keyword in JavaScript that always references the context from which a function is called.
 The keyword is called :code:`this`.
 The keyword :code:`this` in Java, C++ and other object-oriented programming languages means something totally different.
 Do not get them confused.